Agri-Cluster Retention and Expansion (ACRE) Program: Training Service Providers in Strategic Business Planning for Complex Value Chain Enterprises

 Though it is unclear at this juncture, our hope is that we will find an institutional home for the ACRE program at a land-grant university.
 We may also approach AgMRC or other online marketing resource centers about providing an online home for the toolkit materials and a portal to training opportunities.

-Second, due to the travel and meeting restrictions brought on by Covid, we restructured our ACRE training for service provider into a 15-unit Moodle course that is being housed in Extension Foundation Campus.
+Due to the travel and meeting restrictions brought on by Covid, we are restructuring our ACRE training for service providers into a Moodle course that will be housed in Extension Foundation Campus.
 We are in the later stages of design the course and expect to be beta testing this winter.
 We will go live in the spring of 2022 after outreach and trainee recruitment for our ACRE community of practice.
 We still anticipate great interest in this training.
 The training will include weekly Zoom meetings thru early summer.
 The remainder of the project may be similar in some respects to our original education plan describe above, including four possible in situ ACRE workshop demonstration sessions around the region, coaching trainees to develop their own ACRE projects, and offering a certification exam for those service providers who would like formal certification as an ACRE project facilitator.
 Of course, these things, too, may need to become virtual in some way.
 Given the ongoing pandemic, it is difficult to predict how we may ultimately engage with trainees.

 The net result of these issues is that both our training content, core competencies, and pedagogy are now a bit more complex, requiring additional time for service provider trainees to complete.
-That said, we engaged a training program consultant to assist us in developing our self-paced Moodle course, with excellent graphics, animation, and voiceovers.
+That said, we engaged a training program consultant Kim Hines of the North American Food Systems Network to assist us in developing our self-paced Moodle course, with excellent graphics, animation, and voiceovers.
 The 18 units are grouped into three courses as follows:

 ACRE COURSE #1 - Preparing to Launch an AgriCluster, including: